SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 It is not up to reporters to determine the risk posed by identified hazards.
 This is reserved for trained safety professionals who have operational expertise within the affected area of operations.
 Employees must be urged to report all potential safety concerns.
 Management will determine whether the risk is as low as reasonably practicable and reinforce risk controls when necessary.

-During risk assessments, safety management teams will review the details of the reported safety issues and make a formal risk assessment commonly using a risk matrix as described above.
+During risk assessments, safety management teams will review the details of the reported safety issues and make a formal risk assessment commonly using a risk matrix described above.
 As mentioned earlier, reporters are seldom qualified to provide an accurate, consistent risk assessment as they are not expected to have been trained in your SMS risk assessment procedures.
 Therefore, formal risk assessments should remain the province of the safety team.

 Assessing risks happens early in the risk management process.
 This becomes necessary to prioritize the safety issue and alert responsible managers on how much time is available to treat the reported safety issue.
 The process for treating safety issues will be documented in the SMS manual.